Mastercuber/shared/README.md

 The test coverage is about [90%](test/) and benchmarks for list, queue and stack tests are included.

-A bulk of algorithms have asymptotic behavior described with the upper bound and the lower bound.
+A bulk of algorithms have asymptotic behavior described with the upper and the lower bound (time complexity).

 All datastructures (except Graph, Vertex, Edge) can be passed an `Iterable` as constructor argument to initialize with.